MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `B) The HBase shell is a command-line tool that performs administrative tasks, such as creating and deleting tables.`

-**Quick reason:** The HBase shell is a command-line tool that performs administrative tasks, such as creating and deleting tables.
-The Cloud Bigtable HBase client for Java makes it poss...

 <details>
 <summary>Full explanation</summary>